Cataño Ferry: A Low Cost Ride & Quick Photo or Sunset Cruise

 The water in the San Juan Bay is almost always calm, so the ride is very mild, but occasionally there are some small waves.
 The ferries are 1-story catamarans, with no outside seating, that hold about 100 passengers.
 The ferry is fully enclosed and does not have air conditioning.
 However, it has windows that were open to let in some fresh air.

-Ferries run from 5:45am until 10:00pm 7 days/week.
-During rush hour (5:45am-9:30am and 3:30pm-6:30pm) on Monday through Friday the ferry it runs every 15 minutes.
+Ferries run from 5:45am to 7pm Monday through Friday, and 8am to 7pm Saturday, Sunday and holidays.
+During rush hour (6am-9:30am and 3:30pm-6:30pm) on Monday through Friday the ferry it runs every 15 minutes.
 During non-rush hour, weekends and holidays it runs every 30 minutes.

 There is also a decent Puerto Rican restaurant right in the Cataño pier area called Don Tello.
 I have not been there, but I hear that the food is good and inexpensive, and the restaurant has a good view!

 We took the ferry at 6:30pm in September and stayed on for the round trip.
 As you can see, we were able to get some wonderful sunset pictures.
-If you want to try for some beautiful pictures of your own, check the sunset time for SJ for the month your visitng.
+If you want to try for some beautiful pictures of your own, check the sunset time for SJ for the month your visiting.

 So enjoy the ferry system and use it as you like – either as inexpensive transportation to Cataño, or a quick and easy sunset cruise!